Sophora japonica flower extract (inci)

 This section has been translated automatically.

-Sophora japonica flower extract is the name given to the extract from the bright yellow, small flowers of Sophora japonica, the Japanese pagoda tree, also known as the Japanese pagoda tree, a tree that grows up to 30 m high and is native to China, Japan and Korea.
+Sophora japonica flower extract is the extract from the bright yellow, small flowers of Sophora japonica, the Japanese pagoda tree.
+Japanese pagoda tree), a tree in the Faboideae subfamily of the legume family (Fabaceae), native to China, Japan and Korea and up to 30 m tall.

-Sophora japonica flower extract is used in cosmetic formulations, but is also used in medicine (see below ulcerative colitis).
+Sophora japonica flower extract is used in cosmetic formulations, among other things, but is also used in medicine (see ulcerative colitis below).

-The flower extract acts as a skin protection agent (protects the skin against external influences).
+The flower extract acts as a skin protectant (protects the skin from external influences).

 Note(s)